Alexander Dale Oen: Death and tributes

 On 30 April 2012, Dale Oen collapsed in the shower during a training camp in Flagstaff, Arizona.
 He was found by teammates who began administering CPR until paramedics arrived.
 Dale Oen was transferred to a hospital, but pronounced dead on arrival, aged 26.
-Following his death, tributes were made by friends and swimming rivals Cameron van der Burgh and Kosuke Kitajima.
+Following his death, tributes were made by friends and swimming rivals Cameron van der Burgh of South Africa and Kosuke Kitajima of Japan.
 An initial autopsy was inconclusive, but a second revealed that Dale Oen suffered from severe atherosclerotic coronary artery disease, with the three main coronary arteries feeding his myocardium up to 90 percent occluded by atherosclerotic plaque, as well as an enlarged heart, and that he died of a myocardial infarction.
 The autopsy also revealed that Dale Oen had suffered a series of small heart attacks in the months prior to his death, which went unrecognized.
 He had experienced pain that radiated down his arm, and into his shoulder, face and chest, but this was attributed to a shoulder injury and a pinched nerve.
 The only conventional risk factors Dale Oen had for heart disease were a "slightly elevated cholesterol level" and the fact that his grandfather died suddenly at 42, of an unknown cause.
-Dale Oen's funeral was held on 11 May 2012, in Øygarden, Norway.
+Dale Oen's funeral was held on 11 May 2012, in Øygarden Municipality, Norway.